open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-githubissues.md

 On GitHub, each repository has a section where issues can be added, discussed, and fixed as a means of categorizing and addressing problems we find.
 Issues are often opened by our team to fix software bugs on the BeLL and in our code.

-Note!
-Issues are not just about adding to the wiki, but can also involve removing repetitive or unnecessary code or content.
+Note: Issues are not just about adding to the wiki, but can also involve removing repetitive or unnecessary code or content.

 Below, you'll find an example of an issue where I brought up a problem, researched an answer, and then fixed the issue.